yvoronoy/restore.sh/README.md

 # Progress bar
 In order to see a progress bar while restoring a dump you will need to install the `pv` utility.

+# OS X
+OS X users will need to install a newer version of `getopt` from a repository like MacPorts:
+`> sudo port install getopt`